 Average home insurance cost by state

-How much is homeowners insurance in my state?
+How much is the average homeowners insurance rate in my state?
 The cost of homeowners insurance depends on the variables outlined above but varies even further by state.
 For the purposes of this article, we will look at the average costs of a house with $250,000 in dwelling coverage, $250,000 in liability coverage, and a $1,000 policy deductible .

 State variances for home insurance rates are often impacted by the propensity for extreme weather-related events, and not necessarily by popularity or desirability.
 Indeed, the state with the highest insurance premium might surprise you.